-"What is your worry then, Mother?" asked Walburga, finally addressing that which she had almost been afraid to.
-Of all people, she had always expected her mother to be most accepting of her and Orion's relationship.
-She had always spoken well of Orion as a child and he of course, had never treated her with anything less than utmost respect.
-It had also helped that he and Cygnus had been thick as thieves whilst young.
+"What is your worry then, Mother?" asked Walburga, finally addressing that which she had almost been afraid of.
+Of all people, she had always expected her mother to be the most accepting of her and Orion's relationship.
+She had always spoken well of Orion as a child, and he, of course, had never treated her with anything less than utmost respect.
+It had also helped that he and Cygnus had been as thick as thieves whilst young.

 Walburga made no efforts to hide her expression this time around, letting the confusion and disbelief show plainly on her face.
 "Did not court me?" she repeated, aghast.
 "That is your worry?"

-Irma, seeming to have expected the reaction, nodded solemnly from her place on the sofa, the hands in her lap clenched.
+Irma, seeming to have expected this reaction, nodded solemnly from her place on the sofa, the hands in her lap clenched.
 "Yes, that is indeed my worry.
-You may scoff now, my dear, but the truth is that in this alliance of yours, you have neglected in letting yourself see Orion as your husband and him seeing you as his wife."
+You may scoff now, my dear, but the truth is that in this alliance of yours, you have neglected letting yourself see Orion as your husband and letting him see you as his wife."

 "But what difference does it make?
 We may not see each other as that now, but in the years to come—"

 "Marriages are foundations, Walburga," Irma said, overriding her.
 "They are the base upon which structures of families are built.
-But more than that, it is the coming together of two people, that have to live together, make decisions together and support each other.
-I will not speak of love and other such frivolous things, but tell me, even between Bogdan and you, was there not affection?
-Did you not come to see him as someone you could trust, be protected by and he as someone who knew he held a duty towards you?"
+But more than that, it is the coming together of two people who have to live together, make decisions together and support each other.
+I will not speak of love and other such frivolous things, but tell me: even between Bogdan and you, was there no affection?
+Did you not come to see him as someone you could trust, be protected by, and he as someone who knew he held a duty towards you?"

 Reeling from her mother's heated speech, Walburga was astonished to find her eyes prickling at the mention of what she'd had with Bogdan.
 She had never loved him, that much was true.
 And yet, so were all the answers to her mother's questions.

-"That is what your father and I had intended of your marriage to him, Walburga," Irma continued, getting up from the sofa and looking at her with pained eyes.
-"Instead, this abomination of a marriage you have with Orion is the decision of two schoolchildren who have failed to ensure the necessary steps in order for its success.
+"That is what your father and I had intended in your marriage to him, Walburga," Irma continued, getting up from the sofa and looking at her with pained eyes.
+"Instead, this abomination of a marriage you have with Orion is the decision of two schoolchildren, who have failed to ensure the necessary steps in order for it to succeed.
 Orion is young and bold, Walburga, full of hopes and dreams about changing the Ministry to his will.
 If he is too blind to see the duty he has towards you, then it is you who must make him see it.
-I had only ever expected the world to see your marriage as an alliance but to see that you, yourself see it as nothing more?
+I have only ever expected the world to see your marriage as an alliance, but to see that you yourself see it as nothing more?
 I am afraid for you, my child."

-… The meeting had ended as it could only have been expected to end.
-Walburga, unable to face the truth in her mother's words had lashed out.
+The meeting had ended as it could only have been expected to end.
+Walburga, unable to face the truth in her mother's words, had lashed out.
 Irma had taken it all with quiet dignity and then had left.
-To say that Walburga regretted her actions that day would be an understatement.
+To say that Walburga regretted her actions that day would have been an understatement.

-Unwilling and unable to bow down enough to show Orion that she cared for him as something beyond a cousin, their growing distance had become palpable after their first year together.
+Unwilling and unable to bow down enough to show Orion that she cared for him as for more than a cousin, their growing distance had become palpable after their first year together.
 Orion had started to spend hours upon hours outside the house, either within the Ministry or in the houses of those connected to it.
-Walburga had by then been re-introduced into social circles by a willing Lucretia, and the two of them spent their time either attending luncheons or hosting them, and enjoying the vat of worldly gossip that came from them.
+Walburga had by then been re-introduced into the social circles by a willing Lucretia, and the two of them would spend their time either attending luncheons or hosting them and enjoying the vat of worldly gossip that came from them.

-The interested, if infrequent, conversations between her and Orion slowly grew more and more sparse as time passed.
-A bitterness, coming into them out of her dissatisfaction with her life and his apparent obliviousness to it, crept into their relationship like a slow poison and before long, their conversations had morphed into cold fights that stung like the edge of a steel sword.
+The interested, if infrequent, conversations between her and Orion had slowly grown sparser and sparser as time passed.
+Bitterness, coming into them out of her dissatisfaction with her life and his apparent obliviousness to it, had crept into their relationship like a slow poison, and before long, their conversations had morphed into cold fights that stung like the edge of a steel sword.

-Little things, like the glint of a new goblin-made necklace on Lucretia's pale neck or the passing touches she started to notice even her mother was able to bestow on her father to calm him down, soon started to pile up into a mound of hurt that she kept neatly covered behind layers of scorn, arrogance and pride.
-No matter how adept she was at hiding it though, it did not take too much for it to seep through.
+Little things like the glint of a new Goblin-made necklace on Lucretia's pale neck or the passing touches she had started to notice even her mother was able to bestow on her father to calm him down, had soon started to pile up into a mound of hurt that she kept neatly covered behind layers of scorn, arrogance and pride.
+No matter how adept she was at hiding it, though, it did not take too much for it to seep through.

 The evidence, as her brother so easily pointed out today, was incriminating.
-The truth of it was that five years had indeed passed since the day she and Orion had married, and they had never so much as shared a lovers kiss.
-And now, what with them having reached a point where they could barely speak two sentences without it dissolving into a back-and-forth of thinly veiled insults, she was unsure if they ever would.
+The truth of it was that five years had indeed passed since the day she and Orion had gottem married, and they had never so much as shared a lovers' kiss.
+And now, what with them having reached a point where they could barely speak two sentences without them dissolving into a back-and-forth of thinly veiled insults, she was unsure if they ever would.

-With one last look back at the house, she tightened the folds of her cloak around her and apparated away.
+With one last look at the house, she tightened the folds of her cloak around her and Disapparated.

-AN: Years have passed, many things have changed, and all Black siblings have arranged their family lives, or lack thereof.
-Be sure to follow the story as the time-line steadily shifts towards another era - the era of influenced by none other than the Dark Lord himself.
-Most importantly, Bellatrix is now born - it is something many people have been waiting for, so here you go, dear readers.
+Author's note: Years have passed, many things have changed.
+The Black siblings have arranged their family lives, or lack thereof.
+Be sure to follow the story as the time-line steadily shifts towards another era—the era of influenced by none other than the Dark Lord himself.